Shariaty/react-image-sortable-uploader/README.md

           });
       })

-      // create form data or in your case generate a raw json acceotable for your API endpoint let formData = new FormData();
+      // create form data or in your case generate a raw json acceptable by your API endpoint let formData = new FormData();
       formData.append('propId',PROP_ID);
       formData.append('Images', JSON.stringify(newData));